 To quantify impacts of the railroads on national aggregate productivity, we extend a benchmark quantitative spatial model (Eaton and Kortum, 2002; Donaldson and Hornbeck, 2016) to include market distortions that drive a wedge between firms' value marginal product of inputs and their marginal cost.
 These wedges create a gap between the revenue elasticity of each input and expenditure on that input as a share of overall revenue.
 We use our data from the manufacturing sector to calculate key parameters of the model, including county-level input wedges.
 In the model, as in the data, changes in county market access do not affect the wedges.
-While the data only measure dollar revenues and expenditures, we can also use the model to map dollars to quantities and find that the real effects of market access are similar to the nominal effects.

 Holding fixed the total US population in 1890, we estimate that national aggregate productivity would have been lower by 5.5% in 1890 in the absence of the railroads.
-This aggregate productivity loss without the railroads is in addition to aggregate impacts capitalized in land values (Donaldson and Hornbeck 2016, who find 3.2% losses) or differences in transportation costs (Fogel 1964, who finds 2.7% losses), so this estimated aggregate loss without the railroads is roughly triple that of previous estimates.
+This reflects an important reallocation of economic activity across counties due to the railroads.
+This aggregate productivity loss without the railroads does not account for the direct benefits of the railroads themselves.
+The expansion of the railroad network could be considered a technological improvement in the transportation network, where it became cheaper to ship goods around the country.
+Fogel 1964 finds that the removal of the railroad would have led to a 2.7% aggregate loss due to increased transportation costs.
+The total effect on aggregate productivity is the sum of these two estimates, so roughly triple the previous estimate $(\frac{5.5+2.7}{2.7})$ .
 We estimate larger aggregate economic impacts of the railroads because we allow for changes in county input-use to affect county productivity, due to county-level distortions in input-use, rather than assuming that the value marginal product of inputs is equal to their marginal cost in all counties.